taw00/manuscript-css/README.md

 ### Is Todd a Joplin shill?

 Nope.
+Well, maybe yup!
 It's just the best application that I have found for this kind of work.

 The great majority of markdown editors are great at editing text.
 Some can also preview your work (most cannot).
 Joplin is, I think, the only text editor with